 After you migrate the Access tables, you can link to the tables in SQL Server which now hosts your data.
 Linking directly from Access also provides you with a simpler way to view your data rather than using the more complex SQL Server management tools.
 You can query and edit linked data depending on the permissions set up by your SQL Server database administrator.

-Note If you create an ODBC DSN when you link to your SQL Server database during the linking process, Create the same DSN on all machines that use the new application.
+Note If you create an ODBC DSN when you link to your SQL Server database during the linking process, either create the same DSN on all machines that use the new application or programmatically use the connection string stored in the DSN file.

 For more information, see Link to or import data from an Azure SQL Server Database and Import or link to data in an SQL Server database.